ghall89/ghall.space/src/content/blog/2025/creating-my-perfect-smartphone.md

 I've also removed any free-to-play games, with the exception of Pokémon TCG Pocket (it's been my guilty pleasure since it released 😅), and unsubscribed from Apple Arcade.
 My phone is not my primary gaming device, nor do I ever want it to be, so limiting my phone to games that I can just pick up and play for a few minutes here and there just makes sense.

-More recently I began the next phase of my plan for a better smartphone; removing the remaining "infinite feed" apps I mentioned earlier.
+More recently, I began the next phase of my plan for a better smartphone; removing the remaining "infinite feed" apps I mentioned earlier.
 Bluesky was easy, I spend very little time on there, there are just a few people in the web dev and gaming worlds I like to follow.
 Ivory and Ice Cubes (my Mastodon clients of choice) will probably be the most missed, but I have it open at pretty much all times when I'm at my computer, so I'm sure I will adapt.

 Tapestry, I think, I will leave on because I have a little bit of a soft spot for it from being a Kickstarter backer, and because my feed is just web comics and cute animals.